AdamKeeley/P0223/SQL Queries.md

 		else format([event_dt], 'yyyy-MM-dd') end as [event_dt]
 	, [code]
 	, ct.[meaning] as code_type
-	, case when code_type = 2 then '?' --snomed.description			--coding	meaning
+	, case when code_type = 2 then '?' --snomed.description
-		when code_type in (3, 5) then emis.meaning					--2			SNOMED CT
+		when code_type in (3, 5) then emis.meaning
-		end as code_desc											--3			Local EMIS code
+		end as code_desc
-	, case when sp_va.coding is not null							--5			EMIS online test request code (OLTR) then sp_va.meaning
+	, case when sp_va.coding is not null then sp_va.meaning
 		else cast([value] as varchar(255)) end as [value]
 	, case when sp_un.coding is not null then sp_un.meaning